awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/troubleshooting.html)
 + The nodes may not be able to access the cluster using a public IP address\.
 Ensure that nodes deployed in public subnets are assigned a public IP address\.
 If not, you can associate an Elastic IP address to a node after it's launched\.
 For more information, see [Associating an Elastic IP address with a running instance or network interface](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-eips-associating)\.
 If the public subnet is not set to automatically assign public IP addresses to instances deployed to it, then we recommend enabling that setting\.
 For more information, see [Modifying the public `IPv4` addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
 If the node is deployed to a private subnet, then the subnet must have a route to a NAT gateway that has a public IP address assigned to it\.
 + The AWS STS endpoint for the AWS Region that you're deploying the nodes to is not enabled for your account\.
 To enable the region, see [Activating and deactivating AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html#sts-regions-activate-deactivate)\.
 + The node doesn't have a private DNS entry, resulting in the `kubelet` log containing a `node "" not found` error\.
 Ensure that the VPC where the node is created has values set for `domain-name` and `domain-name-servers` as `Options` in a `DHCP options set`\.
 The default values are `domain-name:<region>.compute.internal` and `domain-name-servers:AmazonProvidedDNS`\.
-For more information, see [DHCP options sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html#AmazonDNS) in the Amazon VPC User Guide\.
+For more information, see [DHCP options sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html#AmazonDNS) in the *Amazon VPC User Guide*\.

-To identify and troubleshoot common causes that prevent nodes from joining a cluster, you can use the `AWSSupport-TroubleshootEKSWorkerNode` runbook\.
+To identify and troubleshoot common causes that prevent worker nodes from joining a cluster, you can use the `AWSSupport-TroubleshootEKSWorkerNode` runbook\.
 For more information, see `[AWSSupport\-TroubleshootEKSWorkerNode](https://docs.aws.amazon.com/systems-manager-automation-runbooks/latest/userguide/automation-awssupport-troubleshooteksworkernode.html)` in the *AWS Systems Manager Automation runbook reference*\.

 ## Unauthorized or access denied \(`kubectl`\)<a name="unauthorized"></a>